amoerie/HtmlBuilders/README.md

 	}
 ```

-# Summary
+# It's tested!

-HtmlBuilders is a mini project that aims to simplify HTML creation, parsing and manipulating.
-The end result is shorter, better readable and more flexible code!
-You could see it as a more advanced version of C#'s built-in TagBuilder.
+There's an extensive suite of about 100 unit tests making sure I haven't forgotten anything.

-Here's some random snippets from the suite of 100 unit tests:
+For those of you who get a kick out of juicy syntax and unit tests, here are some snippets from the tests:

 ```c#
 	// parsing from a string!